Michigan capital tax Guide

 Michigan Capital Gains Tax Deductions and Allowable Expenses

-For real estate, this includes: original purchase price, closing costs when you bought, capital improvements (not repairs), selling expenses like realtor commissions, legal fees, and title insurance.
+Michigan uses the federal rules for your adjusted basis, so you can subtract allowable expenses from your capital gain.
+For real estate, this includes: original purchase price, closing costs when you bought, capital improvements (not repairs), and selling expenses (such as realtor commissions, legal fees, and title insurance).

 Michigan Capital Gains Tax Exemptions for Primary Residence Sales